department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/research-plan.md

 ## Participants and Recruitment

-- We will utilize the Perigean contract for **recruiting and notetaking**.
+- We will utilize the Perigean contract for **recruiting and verbatim notetaking**.
 - We'd like to schedule 15 participants to reach our goal of observing **10 participants**.

 ### Participant Criteria: